Graduate Student Manual

 We would like to welcome you to our graduate programs in Linguistics.

-Below we provide you with information on the structure and requirements of the MA and PhD programs, available sources for financial support to attend conferences and other useful matters.
+Below we provide you with information on the structure and requirements of the MA and PhD programs.

 Both the MA and PhD programs are full-time programs.
 Students who hold (or plan to hold) a full time job will find it very difficult, if not impossible, to commit themselves to a full time load in our programs.
 We would therefore like to make it clear that if you are working full time, you will not be allowed to take the full load in one term, and that the completion of your program will take longer.